arduino/help-center-content/content/About Arduino/My Arduino Account/Disable-2-Step-Verification-for-your-Arduino-account.md

 ---
-title: "How to disable the 2-Step Verification on your Arduino account"
+title: "Disable 2-Step Verification for your Arduino account"
 id: 360016759779
 ---